shieldgenerator7/Ersatzica/World/MagicItems.md

 The following are not requirements:

 1. Both boots be worn
-2. Both latches be latched
+2. Both latches on a boot be latched
 3. Both boots be in proximity to each other
 4. The limb in the boot is a foot
 5. The wearer is a cat (or species the boot is made to fit)